skzhang1/Wild-Time/README.md

 Create the folder `Wild-Time/Data`.

-To download the ArXiv, Drug-BA, FMoW, HuffPost, Precipitation, and Yearbook datasets, run the command `python download_datasets.py`.
-To download the MIMIC dataset, please read the next section.
+To download the MIMIC-WildT dataset, users must be credentialed on PhysioNet and sign the Data Use Agreement due to data use resstrictions.
+Please refer to the next section for instructions.

+If you do not need to download the MIMIC-WildT dataset, you can skip the next section and simply run the command `python download_datasets.py --datasets=arxiv, drug, fmow, huffpost, precipitation, yearbook`.

 ### Accessing the MIMIC-IV dataset

-Due to patient confidentiality, users must be credentialed on PhysioNet and sign the Data Use Agreement before accessing the MIMIC-IV dataset.
-Here are instructions for how to do so.

 1. Become a credentialed user on PhysioNet.
 This means that you must formally submit your personal details for review, so that PhysioNet can confirm your identity.
   - If you do not have a PhysioNet account, register for one [here](https://physionet.org/register/).